3: DNA Profiling

 Use the provided DNA gel profile to determine paternity.
 Each band in the gel corresponds to a DNA fragment.
 Fragments are inherited; thus, the child's DNA will have overlapping fragments with the true father.

-Click to show RFLP Paternity Testing (MEDIUM) example problem
+Click to show Identifying RFLP Paternity Testing Results (MEDIUM, 5 Males) example problem

 The Question